• Skip to primary navigation

 Cookie dough balls on baking sheet covered in parchment paper.

-Bake for nine minutes.
-At this point the cookies should appear pale, puffy, and under-baked.
-Allow the cookies to rest for 10 minutes on the baking sheet.
+5. Bake for nine minutes.
+At this point, the cookies should appear pale, puffy, and under-baked.
+Allow the cookies to rest for ten on the baking sheet.
 During this time the cookies will continue cooking.
 After 10 minutes transfer to a cooling rack to finish cooling or go ahead and chow down on them.

 These cookies will keep in an airtight container for up to one week.